 Many people who grow ferns in pots or containers will keep them indoors.
 You might also choose to keep the potted ferns indoors during some of the year and outdoors during the summer.

-If you’re going to do this, then remember to find spots where the ferns will be okay.
-Partial shade should be okay in most locations.
+If you’re going to do this, remember to find spots where they’ll be okay.
+Partial shade should be fine in most locations.

 Watering Potted Ferns

 Watering potted ferns isn’t that complicated, but you do want to be sure to do things right.
-Some people make the mistake of not watering the ferns enough which will lead to significant issues.
+Some people make the mistake of not watering them enough which will lead to significant issues.

-You need to make sure that the fern stays sufficiently watered, but you also need to allow the plant to dry out a bit between watering sessions.
+You need to make sure that they stay sufficiently watered, but you also need to allow them to dry out a bit between watering sessions.
 This means that it’s a good idea to check the soil with your fingers so that you can tell when it needs to be watered enough.